nomrsavage/Splatuner/docs/index.md

 ##  ok now how do i use it
 Ok!
 Now to use it!
 This is the part where I lose my patience and grammar at the same time.

 > This guide is meant for v0.0.5.5, and may not work for future versions.
-It's quite simple really, so you shouldn't have a hard time figuring it out before you've see it.
+It's quite simple really, so you shouldn't have a hard time figuring it out once you've see it.

 ## 1.